 It doesn’t matter if you are about to start writing a book, a blog post, or a Tweet.

-Always make sure your writing is of a very high standard before you share it with the world.
+Always make sure that your writing is of a very high standard before you share it with the world.

-Ten quick online grammar and writing tips
+Ten quick grammar and writing tips and tricks

 2. Almost every comptupter has a speelchekker, so use it.
 Yoo could even use teh auto-tect correction for commun errors.

-3. Typos involving small common words like that and than, it and is and there and their are easy to make.
+3. Typos involving short common words like that and than, it and is and there and their are easy to make.